Ruhollah Khomeini: Death and funeral

+At the cemetery, the crowd surged past the makeshift barriers and the authorities lost control of the events.
+According to journalist John Kifner of The New York Times:

 The second funeral was held under much tighter security five hours later.
 This time, Khomeini's casket was made of steel, and in accordance with Islamic tradition, the casket was only to carry the body to the burial site.
 In 1995, his son Ahmad was buried next to him.
 Khomeini's grave is now housed within a larger mausoleum complex.